-- 1. For participation, assessment will be based on 3 responses submitted to the lecture, and A short presentation about one of the main topics that will be taught in the course.
-All responses are mandatory and will be graded if you opt for the option of "participation only".
-This will be done at the end of the semester. - 2.
-For the option of Paper, you must also write a paper at the end of the course (8-10 pages).
+1) For participation, assessment will be based on 2 responses submitted to the lecture until the end of the semester.
+The grade will be determined based on the response papers and the participation in class.

+- For the option of Paper, you must also write a paper at the end of the course (8-10 pages).
 Instructions on paper format will be provided in class.
-Papers are due up to one month after the end of the course and should be submitted by email. - 3.
-You may also choose to write a seminar paper (20-25 pages, minimum 10 relevant bibliographical items).
+Papers are due up to one month after the end of the course and should be submitted by email. - 3) You may also choose to write a seminar paper (20-25 pages, minimum 10 relevant bibliographical items).
 If you opt for a seminar we will meet once for consultation during the semester.
 It is your responsibility to schedule this meeting.
 You will need to submit a topic and plan by class #7 and to submit your bibliography for approval by class #10.